nightbot/docs/commands/variables/user.md

 Title: User
 */

-The user variable just prints the current user using the command.
+The user variable prints the name of the user calling the command.

 ## Usage